bosun-monitor/bosun/docs/scollector/external-collectors.md

 The [ColDir](http://godoc.org/bosun.org/cmd/scollector#hdr-Configuration_File) configuration key specifies the external collector directory, which is usually set to something like **/opt/scollector/collectors** in Linux or **C:\Program Files\scollector\collectors** in Windows.
 It should contain numbered directories just like the ones used in [OpenTSDB tcollector](http://opentsdb.net/docs/build/html/user_guide/utilities/tcollector.html#collecting-lots-of-metrics-with-tcollector).
 Each directory represents how often scollector will try to invoke the collectors in that folder (example: **60** = every 60 seconds).
 Use a directory named **0** for any executables or scripts that will run continuously and create output on their own schedule.
 Any non-numeric named directories will be ignored, and a lib and etc directory are often used for library and config data shared by all collectors.

+There are examples of external collectors in a few different languages on the Stack Overflow Documentation topic for [Scollector External Collectors](http://stackoverflow.com/documentation/bosun/720/scollector-external-collectors).

   &nbsp;

 ### Simple data output format